 Compliant APG data must be available to the MBTS to enable operation in the Azimuth Gated Target Mode.
 Other MBTS modes of operation do not need APG signals.
 In these cases the antenna alarm function can be disabled.
 The APG Input control, found in the Function Control panel, is used to select the rear panel connection and type of APG data processed by the MBTS.
-Azimuth signals may be applied to connectors J9, J10, and J11 on the Rear Panel of the MBTS.
+Azimuth signals may be applied to connectors J9, J10, J11, and J29 on the Rear Panel of the MBTS.
+The data interface at J29 is only used when the MBTS is connected with the Precision Runway Monitor phased array radar system.

-Figure 20.
+Figure 22.
 Antenna Alarm Control and Temperature Calibrate Control